thesandboxgame/sandbox-smart-contracts/docs/topics/catalyst/catalyst.md

 ### Get every attribute of gems on a catalyst in an asset

-An asset could fetch all the gems data of a catalyst it's currently owning.
-It's using GemsCatalystRegistry.GetAttributes.
-All the Asset part is out of scope, see [Asset documentation](../asset/asset.md).
+An asset can fetch all the gems data of a catalyst it's currently owning by getting the attributes from the Gems & Catalyst registry with `GemsCatalystRegistry.GetAttributes`.

 ```plantuml